etienne-bondot/ds-boilderplate/README.md

-# ds-boilderplate
+# react-design-system-boilderplate

 ![Storybook](https://cdn.jsdelivr.net/gh/storybookjs/brand@master/badge/badge-storybook.svg)

-A design system boilderplate.
+A design system boilderplate built with React.
 This project skeleton was created to help people get started with creating their own React component library with:

 - written in React with [TypeScript](https://www.typescriptlang.org/)
 - test with [Jest](https://jestjs.io/)